Fire Levy Lid Lift

 More calls mean added costs for personnel, apparatus, equipment and supplies.
 In addition, the one percent increase is not keeping up with the cost of inflation, which is currently 3-4 percent per year.
 That’s why the fire district is proposing a lid lift to restore funding and maintain emergency service levels for our community.

-Funding would be used to maintain emergency service levels, improve firefighter training and repair equipment and apparatus.
+Funding from the lid lift would be used to maintain daily operations and emergency service levels, improve firefighter training, and repair equipment and apparatus.
 These items are also necessary to maintain our community’s insurance rating, which affects the insurance premiums that home and business owners pay.

-The fire district is planning a series of public meetings in late spring.
-As soon as these are scheduled, we’ll communicate information about the meetings.
+As more information on this proposal is available, we’ll share it here.
 In the meantime, if you have any questions, please contact Chief Carnes at 360-834-4908 or firstname.lastname@example.org.

 IN THE NEWS